 If DUET diabetes (or a substantial portion of its assets) is acquired, customer information would be considered part of those assets, and may be part of those assets that are transferred.

 Our website may contain links to other websites.
 Please note that we have no control of websites outside the duetdiabetes.co.uk domain.
-If you provide information to a website to which we link, we are not responsible for its protection and privacy.
+If you provide information to a website to which we link (such as third party ticketing and video conferencing platforms used in conjunction with our virtual training for example), we are not responsible for its protection and privacy.

 Always be wary when submitting data to websites.
 Read the site’s data protection and privacy policies fully.